PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No, of course you are not an Evil Wizard.
 I've known you since grammar school.
 A touch mischievous, perhaps.
 But Evil?
 No."

-""Oh, thank you for saying so.
-I do appreciate your honesty," said the Wizard. ""At first I though the adventurers would stop coming.
+"Oh, thank you for saying so.
+I do appreciate your honesty," said the Wizard.
+"At first I thought the adventurers would stop coming.
 You know, after most of the first wave of looters fell into my traps or afoul of my pets.
 But failure dissuaded no one.
 They doubled their efforts.
 And then redoubled them after that!

 "Most died on the upper levels, but the few that managed to penetrate deeper into my stronghold, they've caused real damage.
 So I have been force to turn away from my important work to employ spies and turncoats,  fashion ever more diabolical traps and oversee the painful logistics of force management and deployment.
 I don't want any of this, it's a constant strain and a distraction from my work.
-I tell you Weaveeston, I am close to a deeper knowledge an understanding of the forces that shape our world than any man has ever had before."
+I tell you Weaveeston, I am close to a deeper knowledge and understanding of the forces that shape our world than any man has ever had before."

 The Duke fixed the Wizard with a look and said, "I know what force shapes our world, and sadly, it is heredity."

 But the Wizard was on a roll.
 "And the power!
 The limitless power.
 It should be I that make this connection with the source.
-Lest this power fall in to the hands of some EVIL wizard.
+Lest this power fall into the hands of some truly EVIL wizard.
 So I'm afraid you simply must go.
 There's no other way I can see it."

 "I would like nothing better than to comply with your wishes, old friend.
 But my Uncle would have me killed.
 Even if I did leave, it would do you no good, he would come in force and just take the Kingdom back.
 And it's not like it would solve your problem.
 I mean I can't very well take the sheep with me.
 Or stop members of the herd from seeking you out and troubling your in your research."